NikhilKottoli/polkadot-hackathon-2025/03-Worboo/doc/deployment-guide.md

 When a game win occurs (via `recordGame`), the relayer mints `rewardPerWin` WBOO to the victorious player.

 > Processed events are persisted to `.cache/processed-events.jsonl` by default so relayer restarts will not double-mint.
+Configure `cacheMaxEntries` (or `RELAYER_CACHE_MAX_ENTRIES`) to cap retention; the oldest entries are trimmed automatically.
 Delete the file if you intentionally need to re-run historical events.

 Check service health at any time: